Late December, 2017

 Inside, the shades were drawn, and the light was dimmed.
 A hospital bed was at the center of the room, with the head end elevated a few inches.
 Sally lay on her right side, almost in a fetal position.
 She was covered by a large bright afghan, crocheted in Christmas colors, red green and white, in a zigzag pattern.
 It was one of her favorites, a flea market find; Lexie had been with her when she bought it.

 Sally’s eyes were closed; her white hair looked thin.
-Standing very still beside the bed, Lexie could barely make out the slow, ragged rise and fall of the afghan.
+Standing very still beside the bed, Lexie could barely make out the afghan’s slow, ragged rise and fall.